-Created in response to the urgent need to redesign courses for emergency remote teaching because of Covid lockdowns, the Design Studio ran three cohorts between June and August 2020.
+Created in response to the urgent need to redesign courses for Emergency Remote Teaching (ERT) due to Covid lockdowns, the Design Studio ran three cohorts between June 2020 and July 2021.
 There was positive feedback from participants:

 The CILT Design Studio is a guided and structured course taking one through the process of creating an excellent course map including assessment strategy.
 I would recommend it for anyone preparing to teach a course in the ERT space.